keyboardio/Kaleidoscope/plugins/Kaleidoscope-LED-ActiveLayerKeys/README.md

 # LED-ActiveLayerKeys

-A simple way to light up the keyboard in uniform colors, depending on what layer one's on.
+A simple way to light up all keys in the top layer in uniform colors.
 Unlike [Colormap](Kaleidoscope-Colormap.md), all keys will be the same color.
 But this plugin uses considerably less resources, and is easier to set up as well.
-A perfect solution when one wants to quickly see what layer they're on, with minimal resources and time investment.
+A perfect solution when one wants to quickly see what layer they're on and which keys are on that layer, with minimal resources and time investment.

 ## Using the plugin